Art and heritage

 Large samples are no problem for Renishaw's Raman systems.
 If you can move your sample to an instrument, dedicated accessories, such as the flexible sampling arm, provide optimal sampling conditions.
 If you wish to house large items directly under the microscope, then our free-space microscopes will be of interest.
 You can customise our Raman systems and provide the right conditions for your analysis.

 If moving your sample to a laboratory is impossible or impractical, we have a solution.
-Take Renishaw's high throughput RA100 Raman analyser to the specimen and perform detailed in situ analysis though fibre optic probes.
+Take Raman analysis capability to your sample and perform detailed in situ analysis though fibre optic probes.

 Find out more